Got a question for Beautyeditor? Send it to firstname.lastname@example.org with "Beauty Question" in the subject line. We'd love to help!

 - Apply the colour to the sectioned off ends and let it sit for approximately 20 minutes.

 - Remove the elastic bands and spread the colour about an inch above the pre-sectioned spot, where the elastic bands used to be.
-Be very, very careful when you’re working on the degradation of colour.
-According to Luis, on Asian hair it needs to be a really seamless transition from dark to light.
-You do NOT want a stripe around the bottom circumference of your hair.
-Once you’re happy with the blending, let the colour sit for another 10 minutes.
+Take your time—you need a seamless transition from dark to light, NOT a stripe around the bottom circumference of your hair.
+Once you're happy with the blending, let the colour sit for another 10 minutes.

 - Wash your hair, condition and style as normal.

-If your hair already has a dark permanent dye in it, I suggest seeing a pro for advice before attempting this at home—colour cannot lift colour.
-And if you have existing highlights and want to add a darker colour on top, just follow the steps here.
+If your hair already has a dark permanent dye in it, I suggest seeing a professional's advice.
+Colour cannot lift colour.

 How to Enhance Asian Hair with a Darker Colour

 In case you're thinking about going darker... my personal favourite for Asians is natural shiny black or darkest brown.